-|Principle 5.
-Maintain the board as a well-functioning, balanced team led by the chair.
+|Principle 5 (Maintain the Board as a well-functioning, balanced team led by the Chair)||Exceptions and explanations|

-|Principle 6.
-Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities.
+|Principle 6 (Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities)||Exceptions and explanations|

-|The male to female ratio on the board is presently 8:1 and there are currently no female non-executive directors.
-We believe that this reflects a strong gender bias in the technology industry as a whole, and the board remains confident both that the opportunities in the Company are not excluded or limited by any diversity issues (including gender) and that the board nevertheless contains the necessary mix of experience, skills and other personal qualities and capabilities necessary to deliver its strategy.|
+|Application: The Board should contain the necessary mix of experience, skills, personal qualities (including gender balance) and capabilities to deliver the Group's strategy over the medium to long term.||The male to female ratio on the Board is presently 7:1 and there are currently no female Non-Executive Directors.
+We believe that this reflects a strong gender bias in the technology industry as a whole, and the Board remains confident both that the opportunities in the Group are not excluded or limited by any diversity issues (including gender) and that the Board nevertheless contains the necessary mix of experience, skills and other personal qualities and capabilities necessary to deliver its strategy.|

 Principle 1 - Establish a strategy and business model which promote long-term value for shareholders

 The Board's shared view of the Group's purpose, business model and strategy, and the values underpinning them, are detailed in the Strategic Report within pages 8 to 25 of the 2019 Annual Report as follows: